photo by John Millen

 The Lindsay Dickson property is 134 acres of forested land and foreshore on East Road, Denman Island.
 This is the remaining forested portion of a large family holding purchased early in the 20th century by Dr. Lindsay Dickson.

 The property was hand logged in the early 1900s, a small orchard was established and for a while the family ran a small dairy farm.
 Most of their land was left untouched.
+More family history can be found here.

 The Reserve is owned by Islands Trust Fund and managed by Denman Conservancy Association.
 DCA holds a conservation covenant on the Reserve..